-Botwell House Primary School is a Catholic Foundation intended for the education of Catholic children where we aim to provide a Catholic education for all our pupils.
+Botwell House Primary School is a Catholic School intended for the education of Catholic children where we aim to provide a Catholic education for all our pupils.

-To apply for a place at this school, Parents must complete the Common Application Form from the LA where you live.
-The school’s Supplementary Information Form should also be completed and returned to the school together with a baptismal certificate.
-Applicants wishing to claim priority will be required to provide a current “Certificate of Catholic Practice” and should ask for the appropriate form.
-The Certificate of Catholic Practice is available from your parish priest or on the Diocese of Westminster website at www.rcdow.org.uk (NB current Certificate of Catholic Practice means dated within one year of admission)
+To apply for a place at this school, parents must complete the eAdmissions form/online form from the Local Authority where you live.
+The school’s Supplementary Information Form should also be completed by all applicants applying and returned to the school together with a baptismal certificate Applicants wishing to claim priority will be required to provide a current “Certificate of Catholic Practice” which can be obtained from the priest in the parish in which the family normally worships.
+The Certificate of Catholic Practice is also available on the Diocese of Westminster website at www.rcdow.org.uk

 Please note that admission to the Nursery DOES NOT automatically guarantee a place in reception.